williams-cs/swell/tutorials/whitespace.md

 -make sure that no tostring is hardcoded with ws
 -ALL WS PARSED IS STORED EXACTLY ONCE
--clean up ParensNode<Argument<any>> bc ALL ParensNode are ParensNode<Argument> so doesn't need to be generic
+-clean up ParensNode<Argument<any>> bc ALL ParensNode are ParensNode<Argument> so doesn't need to be generic -fix that spot where the } bracket jumps (aka ws2 in bodyparse)

 **Done List**
 -write parensnode class